ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

     This removes dependencies on timers and peripherals that are yet to be ported.

-When both the bootstrap and entry point are ready, you should be able to build and run the bare metal Blinky program:
+When both the bootstrap and entry point are ready, you should be able to build and run the direct register Blinky program:

 ```
 cd mbed-os-example-blinky